JenniferBuehler/jaco-arm-pkgs/jaco_arm/jaco_kinova/README.md

 ###Installation

 You will need to add the [kinova-ros](https://github.com/Kinovarobotics/kinova-ros.git) repository to your catkin workspace.
-It is only required for the message types (package jaco_msgs) and for the [kinova](https://github.com/Kinovarobotics/kinova-ros/tree/master/jaco_driver/include/kinova)
+It is only required for the message types (package kinova_msgs) and for the [kinova](https://github.com/Kinovarobotics/kinova-ros/tree/master/kinova_driver/include/kinova)
 API and library.

-**You are not meant to use both jaco_driver together with this package to control the arm!**
+**You are not meant to use both kinova_driver together with this package to control the arm!**

 *Reason:* This trajectory driver uses the kinova drivers to control the arm directly, and therefore conflicts with any other packages which directly use the kinova drivers.
-It is meant to use *in place of* the API jaco_driver::JacoArm (specifically any class using jaco_driver::JacoAPI).
+It is meant to use *in place of* the API kinova_driver::JacoArm (specifically any class using kinova_driver::JacoAPI).
 Having two separate ROS nodes which control the arm directly running at the same time would be a conflict in itself.
-Therefore, *jaco_kinova* supports also the publishing sensor_msgs/JointState and the support of jaco_msgs/ArmJointAngles.action and jaco_msgs/SetFingersPositionAction.action.
+Therefore, *jaco_kinova* supports also the publishing sensor_msgs/JointState and the support of kinova_msgs/ArmJointAngles.action and kinova_msgs/SetFingersPositionAction.action.
-Some time in hopefully near future, a better way can be found to combine functionality of jaco_driver and this package.
+Some time in hopefully near future, a better way can be found to combine functionality of kinova_driver and this package.

 **[optional] Setting the rules for USB access**